• Low Admin Fees

 Why consolidate with AustralianSuper?

-With over 3.4 million members8, we're Australia's largest3 super fund and have a history of strong, long term performance2.
-We've also been voted most-trusted super fund4.
+With over 3.5 million members8, we're Australia’s largest super fund3 and have a history of strong, long term performance2.
+We've also been voted most trusted super fund4.
 We don't pay dividends or profits to shareholders, so the money we make goes back into the fund for the benefit of members.

 See how AustralianSuper compares